-2019/20 Result 2020/21 Result 2021/22 Target 2021/22 Result Status New rating measure New rating measure Year 1 baseline 3.9% Achieved Narrative perience programme we ar e same manner, and curren previous year comparison.
+2019/20 Result 2020/21 Result 2021/22 Target 2021/22 Result Status New rating measure New rating measure Year 1 baseline 3.9% Achieved Marrativo

+With a new customer experience programme we are unable to report in the same manner, and currently do not have a previous year comparison.
 The new programme rates from 1 to 5, with 5 being an excellent service provided.
 There has been a low response rate to the Ask Nicely surveys, this has created a quite varied response month to month.